Bernard Sumner: Joy Division

 Sumner was a founding member of Joy Division, formed at Salford in 1976.
 He and childhood friend Peter Hook both attended the fabled Sex Pistols concert at Manchester's Free Trade Hall on 4 June 1976 and whose music inspired them to perform together.
 Widely considered one of the most influential bands of the era, Sumner was lead guitarist (his main guitars were a Gibson SG and a custom Shergold Masquerader), as well as playing electronic keyboards and made his first vocal appearance on record singing the chorus of "Walked in Line" on the Warsaw album.
 In May 1980, after the suicide of its lead singer, Ian Curtis, Joy Division disbanded.

 New Order

 Sumner and remaining band members Peter Hook and Stephen Morris started a new band named New Order, joined by keyboardist Gillian Gilbert in October 1980.
-Though Hook, Morris and Gilbert also contributed vocals on some early tracks, Sumner emerged as the band's permanent singer and lyricist, alongside playing guitar and keyboards.
+Though Hook, Morris, and Gilbert also contributed vocals on some early tracks, Sumner emerged as the band's permanent singer and lyricist, alongside playing guitar and keyboards.

 Through a series of splits and reformations, the band has released ten studio albums.
+Sumner and Morris are the only members to be part of every lineup.

 Electronic

 In 1989, Sumner joined up with former Smiths guitarist Johnny Marr to form Electronic.
 The Pet Shop Boys' Neil Tennant collaborated on two tracks on their debut eponymous album, providing vocals.
 Sumner was their singer, guitarist, keyboardist and lyricist.
+Electronic released two other albums until a quiet disband in 2001 for Sumner to focus his efforts on New Order.
+Sumner occasionally appears to sing Electronic songs at Marr's concerts.

 Bad Lieutenant

 Bad Lieutenant included fellow New Order member Phil Cunningham and Jake Evans of Rambo & Leroy.
 Stephen Morris of New Order and Blur bassist Alex James also performed on the band's debut album.
 Sumner provided vocals, guitar and lyrics.
+Bad Lieutenant disbanded after New Order reformed in 2011.